latrovalievioan/s-tree/README.md

 - [ ] Tree items overflow x
 - [ ] Empty dir state
 - [ ] Empty file state
+- [ ] Dirtree directories that doesn't have subdirs should not be expandable
+- [ ] The current working directory should always be visible in the tree view and should be “decorated” in some way.

 ### Nice to have
 - [ ] When selecting a child from Explorer if parent is collapsed in dir tree - expand it